×

 The 1970s – The Birth of Audiobooks

-Cassette tapes were one of the storage devices that came from this magnetic era.
-These devices overtook the record player in its market share, in no small part due to the remote nature of the playback devices.
+Cassette tapes overtook the record player in its market share, in no small part due to the remote nature of the playback devices.
 One of which was the Sony Walkman.

-Listening to music was the primary use for the Walkman and similar devices; however, another form of entertainment emerged—the audiobook.
-The history of voice-over: an audio cassette
+Listening to music was the primary use for the Walkman and similar devices; however, another form of entertainment emerged – the audiobook.

-Audiocassettes presented an ideal medium for abridged audiobooks to come to the fore.
-Audiobooks were narrated, recorded, and distributed in audiocassette forms for playback devices like the Walkman and in-car stereo cassette players.
-Publishers also released unabridged audiobooks, but fewer numbers due to the number of cassette tapes required to store a full reading.
+Audiocassettes presented an ideal medium for abridged audiobooks.
+They were narrated, recorded, and distributed in audiocassette forms for playback devices like the Walkman and in-car stereo cassette players.

 This incredible development also opened up literature to brand new audiences.
 Disabled and foreign audiences alike could easily engage with written media due to increasing accessibility options.